wp-plugins/google-adsense-lite/readme.txt

 == Change Log ==

+* V3.03: Killing anonymous functions for compatibility with PHP versions older than 5.3.
+[Mar 8, 2015]
 * V3.02: Changes to the activation validation checks.
 [Mar 7, 2015]
 * V3.01: Modifications to the update module.
 Minor code clean up.
 [Mar 5, 2015]
 * V3.00: Complete rewrite of the plugin with a lot more features.
 Admin page based on the twitter bootstrap framework.
 [Mar 3, 2015]